gilbertwat/gilbertwat.github.io/_posts/2025-01-14-how-developer-10x-in-2025.md

 # Upcoming Articles

 How to be productive in a new codebase within one week?
 How can you be your own project manager?

+> It was posted first on [MVA on Substack](https://open.substack.com/pub/mvtechstack/p/how-developers-can-10x-their-impact?r=iqxi6&utm_campaign=post&utm_medium=web&showWelcomeOnShare=false)